S-furi/SAP-Assignment-Optional/content/home/slides.md

   Application --> out
   out --> in
 ```
 ---

 #### *Learning*

 <img src="figures/The-Soar-cognitive-architecture.png" width="500" >

+Learning is supported in various forms:

+- facts are written in **semantic memory**
+- experiences written in **episodic memory**
+- Adding/Rewriting to **procedural memory** through *Reinforcement Learning*

 {{% /section %}}

 ---

 ## Language Models

+---

+### Cognitive Architectures Limitations

+Cognitive architectures have two main problems:
+- They are *limited to domains* that can be described with logical predicates
+- Require many *pre-specified* rules in order to function properly

+---

+### Language Models: Core
+A language model is a **probabilistic** input-output system where it learn a distribution

+$$ P(w_i|w_{<i}) $$

+Where each $w$ is an individual *token*.

+Thanks to **Transformer Based** *LLM*s trained on internet-scale text, it has been shown how
+these models are useful for many tasks beyond simple text generation.

+---

+### Towards Language Agents

+In scenarios where LLMs act in interactive environment, we can talk about "*language agents*", i.e. systems
+that use LLMs as a core computation unit to reason, plan and act.

+---

+#### Similarities with Production Systems

+Both LLMs and Production Systems can be reduced to a *string rewriting problem*.
+For LLMs we can formulate the problem as
+completing a piece of text as a production allowing multiple possible continuation:

+$$ X \rightarrow XY_i $$

+for some set of completion $Y_i$.
+LLM's output defines a **probability distribution** over **which productions to select** when presented with input $X$.